LilyBennu/Capstone-CrystalCollector/PrePlanning/backEndToDo.md

 - what needs to be done/ can be done for front end?

 - npm init/ install everything (npx create react app/ bootstraps/ route/ jwt-decode) [DONE]
-- flesh out front end to if anything is vague
+- flesh out front end to if anything is vague [DONE]
-- add time estimates to front end
+- add time estimates to front end [DONE]

 ====================================================================